timarkh/tsakorpus/docs/src_convertors.rst

 - ``meta_fields`` (list of strings) -- list of metadata field names.
 The values for the listed fields should appear in the metadata file in the same order: value for the first field in the first column, and so on.
 The name of the first metadata field should be ``filename``.
 In the metadata file, it corresponds to the first column that contains the name of the file being described by that line.

+- ``integer_meta_fields`` (list of strings) -- list of metadata fields whose values have to interpreted as integers rather than strings.
+All fields that start with ``year`` are included in this list automatically.
+See the eponymous parameter in :doc:`corpus configuration </configuration>`.

+- ``notokenize_meta_fields`` (list of strings) -- list of metadata fields whose string values should not be tokenized by Elasticsearch.
+This affects how they can be searched.
+E.g. if you search for ``newspaper`` in a tokenized field, values like ``press,newspaper`` will appear in the search.
+If the field is not tokenized, only ``newspaper`` will match.
+Tokenized type works well for tag-like fields such as genre, while non-tokenized type can be useful for full-text fields such as author or title.
+The field ``title`` is always included in this list.

 - ``meta_files_ext`` (Boolean) -- whether the filenames in the metadata file have extensions.

 - ``meta_files_dir`` (Boolean) -- whether the filenames in the metadata file have full paths rooted by ``/src_convertors/corpus/%ext%``.
 If it is set to ``false``, it is assumed that the names of the source files are unique regardless of where they exist within the subtree.